 - 5.1 Paragraph 74 of the NPPF requires LPAs to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement. - 5.2 One of the implications of a HDT measurement below 85% is that a 20% buffer (equivalent to an additional year's housing need) should be added to the five-year housing land supply calculation, instead of a 5% buffer required by the NPPF.
-However, due to persistent underdelivery of housing over recent years, the Council had already been adding the 20% buffer onto the five-year housing land supply calculation. - 5.3 At October 2023, the Eastbourne housing land supply stood at 1,255 homes.
+However, due to persistent underdelivery of housing over recent years, the Council had already been adding the 20% buffer onto the five-year housing land supply calculation. - 5.3 At April 2025, the Eastbourne housing land supply stood at 1,229 homes.
 As the Core Strategy is more than five years old, this means that the land supply should be assessed against the local housing need, as calculated by the standard method in accordance with the NPPF.
-The local housing need at 31st October 2021 is 751 homes per year. - 5.4 Therefore, as at 31st October 2023, the Council could only demonstrate a 1.4 year supply of housing land.
+The local housing need as of 1st April 2025 is 710 homes per year. - 5.4 Therefore, as of 1st April 2025, the Council could only demonstrate a 1.4-year supply of housing land.
 This means that the NPPF's presumption in favour of sustainable development applies in Eastbourne.